 In most cases, all you need to do is use quality hosting, use supported themes and plug-ins, and keep everything updated.
 You do that, you are 99% proofed up against problems.

 Don’t blindly give your site a 100% chance of slower operation and more annoyances just for that extra 1% security protection.

-In the end, security plug-ins definitely serve a function.
+In the end, Wordpress security plugins definitely serve a function.
 But, it is no substitute for the primary line of defense.
-And you certainly need to know what you're looking at when you install one so as now to have unexpected issues.
+And you certainly need to know what you’re looking at when you install one so as now to have unexpected issues.

 Every site and every host is a little different.
 So, don’t blindly follow my advice and turn off all your security plug-ins then turn around and get mad at me if something happens. 😉 You’re the one in the driver seat.

 If you want me to get in and advise you on the matter on your site specifically, pick up at least one service credit and we can do a consultation about your site and I can recommend ways to speed it up.